 How am I notified of a deployment?

-When a deployment occurs, the Billy Graham Rapid Response Team will send an e-mail to their entire network of chaplains, notifying them of the deployment and asking for prayer.
+When a deployment occurs, the Billy Graham Rapid Response Team will send an email to chaplain volunteers notifying them of the deployment and asking for prayer.
 The Chaplains are also asked for their availability during the expected duration of the deployment.

 What are the benefits of being a Billy Graham Rapid Response Team chaplain?